wp-plugins/somatic-framework/readme.txt

 == Changelog ==

+= 1.7.4 =
+* NEW api soma_attachments(), wrapper for get_posts() returns array of attached post objects
+* somaFunctions::fetch_attached_media() now takes mime-type argument and an optional argument to exclude the featured image
+* metabox field type "attachment" is now "gallery" (still with data of "attachment")
+* metabox "gallery" field type now excludes the featured image automatically, allowing fully independent featured image and gallery attachment uploaders
+* metabox field argument for data of "attachment" can also include "mime-type" for filtering retrieved attachments by media type
+* NOTE: any old metabox fields dealing with attachments should probably be revisited...
+* FIX soma_featured_image() was failing certain specific requests, now returns original full file URL if the requested size is not available (eg: original pic was smaller than site's "large" setting)

 = 1.7.3 =
 * FIX save routines on external media and images don't die anymore if empty
 * NEW metabox field: "link"